 So I finish my adventure with the picture of the mountain top that was the closest to the campsite

 I hope my images inspired you to leave the “concrete jungle” and head for this amazing hike to Elfin Lakes.
 The hike itself is 22 km long (there and back), so it might be a quite a distance for some, but it’s certainly worth it.
 It’s a moderate hike, you will have to battle some hills but you will also walk downhill or beautiful alpine meadows.
 W

 When you get to the lakes, you can have a refreshing swim in one of the lakes (the other one is for drinking water), and the swim feels amazing!
 I have posted one picture of a bear, but I was lucky enough to meet around 5 bears on the way (it was my dream for a long time to see wild bears).

 In case you did the hike because of my images here, would be great if you could comment or send me an e-mail with your experience!
 I would love to hear from you.

-Don’t forget, if you’re a writer and need free pictures of Elfin Lakes, you can download any of the above images and use on your blog or web article, just an attribution is required.
+Don’t forget, if you’re a writer and need free pictures from the hike, you can download any of the above images and use on your blog or web article, just an attribution is required.